It’s 6pm on a Saturday and I’m absolutely pooped.

 Thankfully, I’d froze a batch of Garden Patch Burgers last weekend for this very occasion, so they were ready to be eaten with little preparation.

 I whipped up a batch of fries to increase our lunch carbohydrates to make sure we didn’t crash and burn in the afternoon.

 Kevin had his burger on white [AH!
 But you have to have a treat sometimes] buns and I had mine with a rice tortilla.
 He got more burger, I got more fries.

 Sounds fair to me ;)

 Garden Patch Burgers and Fresh Oven Fries

 You can use any type of meat you like for these burgers [for this batch I used extra lean beef + a couple handfuls of mashed chickpeas].
 Check out the original recipe here.

 - Preheat oven to 425F

 - Slice 3 potatoes [with the skins on] and place on a baking sheet.
-Cover with 1 tbsp extra virgin olive oil and 1/2 tsp Herbamare or other salt.
+Cover with 1 tablespoon extra virgin olive oil and 1/2 teaspoon Herbamare or other salt.